AECOM technical interview questions and tips on answering

 Research a few projects related to your chosen role in which AECOM has been involved; this could be in the UK or further afield.
 London’s Olympic Park, High Speed 2 and Crossrail are among those in the UK.
 Having examples will strengthen your interview in two ways.
 First, it’ll demonstrate your genuine interest in the industry and AECOM specifically.
 And, second, it’ll also enable you to incorporate them as examples in your own responses to technical questions.

-For example, if asked to ‘Name common ways a building can be made more energy efficient,’ you could support your answer by discussing AECOM’s work on Clough Undergraduate Learning Center (CULC) at The Georgia Institute of Technology in Atlanta or similar..
+For example, if asked to ‘Name common ways a building can be made more energy efficient’, you could support your answer by discussing AECOM’s work on The Hub at Coventry University, which integrated student support services and needed to attain an excellent BREEAM rating or a similar project.

 Technical interview tip 5: ask your own technical questions

 You will be given time at the end of your interview to ask your interviewer questions.
-Prepare these in advance, and do draft some technical ones.
-Perhaps you’ve applied for a graduate engineer role in AECOM’s power and energy division and would like to know more about the technical preparation that precedes wind farm development or the challenges faced by the division in trying to communicate complex technical information to regular members of the public, and how this is overcome.
+Prepare these in advance, and do draft some technical ones, alongside more general ones.
+Perhaps you’ve applied for a graduate engineer role in AECOM’s power division and would like to know more about the technical preparation that precedes wind farm development or the challenges faced by the division in trying to communicate complex technical information to regular members of the public, and how this is overcome.
+Joël advises candidates: ‘Ask questions – show that you want to learn more about the company.’

 Don’t forget to prepare for the motivation and behavioural questions